 Here's How Much the Average Couple Spends on Alcohol for Their Wedding

-Whether you prefer an ice-cold beer or aged whiskey, odds are, you'll be providing your guests with alcohol at your wedding.
-(For the record, we’re all for dry weddings or “bring your own” scenarios if that’s what you’re into too.)
+Whether you prefer an ice-cold beer, a fresh rosé or an aged whiskey, odds are you'll be providing your guests with alcohol at your wedding.
+As such, you may be mulling over decisions like determining the cost of alcohol for your wedding.

-According to our 2017 Real Weddings Study, the average amount of money spent on a reception bar/liquor was $2,365.
-It might seem like a good chunk of change (and it certainly is), but for most couples, it’s a worthy expense once they see their guests sipping signature cocktails and having a fun time.
+According to an internal study, the average amount of money spent on a reception bar/liquor was $2,300.
+It might seem like a big chunk of change, but most couples deem it as a worthy expense, especially after they see their guests sipping signature cocktails and having fun on the dance floor.